Household, Yard Waste and Recycling Information

 New Republic Services Information:

-Effective January 1, 2018 the Town entered a new contract with Republic Services for solid waste (household garbage), recycling, and yard waste.
+The Town has a franchise agreement with Republic Services for solid waste (household garbage), recycling, and yard waste.

-Holiday Schedule: NO scheduled service on July 4th (Independence Day), September 4th (Labor Day), November 4th Thursday (Thanksgiving) or December 25 (Christmas).
+Holiday Schedule: NO scheduled service on July 4th (Independence Day), 1st Monday in September (Labor Day), 4th Thursday in November (Thanksgiving) or December 25 (Christmas).
 Service will be on your next scheduled pickup day.